dgudenkov-foreign-languages-homework/homework/homework-123/unit53.md

 53.3
     - You can't stop me doing what I want
     - It's better to avoid traveling during the rush hour
-    - Shall we postpone painting until the next weekend?
+    - Shall we postpone painting the kitchen until the next weekend?
     - Would you mind turning the music down, please?
     - Would you mind not interrupting all the time?